rydmike/adaptive_theme_demo/README.md

 ## ColorScheme

-THe `ColorScheme` is the core of the `ThemeData` in Flutter.
-It is used to define the colors used by the Material components in the app.
-So let's start by first defining our `ColorScheme` for the app.
+The `ColorScheme` is a core part of `ThemeData` in Flutter.
+It is used to define the colors used by all the Material components in the app.
+We start by first defining our `ColorScheme` for the app.

 ### ColorScheme.fromSeed

-If we seed the `ColorScheme` with `ThemeTokens.avocado` and pin it `primary` in light mode and `primaryContainer` in dark mode, we get these light and dark color schemes:
+If we make a seed generated `ColorScheme` with our main color `ThemeTokens.avocado` in our color design palette.
+Then pin it to `primary` color in light mode and `primaryContainer` color in dark mode, we get these light and dark color schemes:

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/from_tonal_spot_l.png" alt="ColorScheme.fromSeed light using avocado token" />

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/from_tonal_spot_d.png" alt="ColorScheme.fromSeed light using avocado token" />

-They do not fully represent the desired vibe and ambiance of color token palette.
+They do not fully represent the desired vibe and ambiance of our color token palette.

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/design_colors_2.png" alt="Design colors 2" />

 ### SeedColorScheme.fromSeeds

-Since `ColorScheme.fromSeed` can only use one seed color, we are going to take a pass on it and instead use a package that can generate a `ColorScheme` from multiple seed colors.
-We will use the [`flex_seed_scheme`](https://pub.dev/packages/flex_seed_scheme) package for this.
+Since `ColorScheme.fromSeed` can only use one seed color, we are going to take a pass on it and instead use a package that can generate a `ColorScheme` from **multiple seed colors**.
+We use the [`flex_seed_scheme`](https://pub.dev/packages/flex_seed_scheme) package for making our seed generated `ColorScheme`.

 With the `flex_seed_scheme` package we can use the `SeedColorScheme.fromSeeds` constructor to generate a `ColorScheme` from multiple seed colors.
 It also offers many other useful methods to tune and modify the generated `ColorScheme`.
+We will use some of those features as well.

-In this example we not only use it to create a `ColorScheme` from multiple seed colors, we also create a `ColorScheme` that is **colorful**, which is what we want for our app.
-To do so, wew here as `tones` for the `ColorScheme` generation use the `FlexTones.chroma` configuration.
-It will create a colorful `ColorScheme` based on the chromacity of each seed color, or key colors, as they are called in the `flex_seed_scheme` package.
-If our key color inputs are colorful, then the generated ColorScheme will also be so.
+In addition to creating our `ColorScheme` from multiple seed colors, we use a seed generation algorithm that creates a `ColorScheme` that is **colorful**, which is what we want for our app.
+To do so, we as `tones` for the `ColorScheme` generation use the `FlexTones.chroma` configuration.
+It creates a colorful `ColorScheme` based on the **chromacity** of each seed color, or key colors, as they are called in the `flex_seed_scheme` package.
+That this algorithm uses the **chromacity** or "colorfulness" of our seed color inputs, means that if they are colorful, the generated `ColorScheme` colors will be that as well.

-As primary color we will use the `avocado` color, as secondary the `avocadoRipe` color.
-We selected the `avocadoRipe` color as secondary, as it is a color that is close to the primary color, but also a bit dimmer and less colorful that our primary `avocvado`selection.
+As primary key color we use the `avocado` color.
+As secondary the `avocadoRipe` color.
+We selected the `avocadoRipe` color as secondary, because it is a color that is close to the primary color, but also a bit dimmer and less colorful that our primary `avocvado` color selection.
 This selection fits well with the design intent of the Material-3 color system.

-As tertiary seed or key color, we use the `avocadoCore` color.
-This is intended to be used as an effect color when so desired in app.
-By default, the tertiary palette colors are rarely used by Material-3 components as their default colors.
-It is only used by default for one element in the Material time picker.
-We can change mappings on some components if we want to use tertiary colors more, but in this demo we will not do so.
+As tertiary key color, we use the `avocadoCore` color.
+Tertiaries are intended to be used as supporting effect colors when so desired in apps.
+By default, the tertiary palette colors are not really used by Material-3 components in their default color mappings.
+Tertiaries are currently only used by default for one element in the Material time picker.
+We can always change color mappings on components if we want them to use the tertiary colors more.

-You can always use any color in your `ColorScheme` by getting it with `Theme.of(context).colorScheme` and then using the color you want in your custom widgets, or as a one-off override on defaults for some built-in components too.
-However, if you want a built-in Material component to use another color than its default all the time, you should change the default color mapping by creating a component theme in your `ThemeData`, with the desired override.
-We will see a lot of usage of that in this example, just not with the `tetiary` colors.
+We can use any color in our `ColorScheme` by getting it with `Theme.of(context).colorScheme` and then use the color we want in our custom widgets, or use it as a one-off override on defaults for some built-in components.
+However, if we want built-in Material components to use another color than their defaults all the time, we should change the default color mappings by creating component themes in our `ThemeData`, with the desired overrides.
+We will see many examples of this.

-To make our seed generated `ColorScheme` will also pin all the design color tokens to carefully selected `ColorScheme` colors, like the `primaryContainer` color to the `avocadoMeat` color in light mode, and to the `avocadoPrime` color in dark mode.
+To make our seed generated `ColorScheme` contain all the target design palette colors, we pin all the design color tokens to carefully selected `ColorScheme` colors.
+Like the `primaryContainer` color to the `avocadoMeat` color in light mode, and to the `avocadoPrime` color in dark mode.

 ```dart